-It’s time to start planning for Father’s Day coming up on June 17th!
+It’s time to start planning for Father’s Day coming up!
 As much as I enjoy shopping for myself, it’s double the fun to shop for others.
 Sometimes it’s a struggle to get creative, especially shopping for husbands / dads who usually just say “I don’t want anything”.
 But I’m always up for the challenge to hunt down a fun gift to help show my appreciation for all the things that dads do.
 For my dad, an experience (Patti Smith concert tickets, golf at Pebble Beach) usually goes over well, whereas, for Nick, he’s into the latest gadgets for whatever hobby he happens to be indulging in at the time (this month, he’s come full circle and is back into camping again, making my job a little harder this year since I’ve already exhausted the gear gifts).

 While I’m definitely the cheesy card giver (I’m the type that would buy those “World’s Greatest Farter, I Mean, Father” cards), I have had a few great hits with these classic gifts.

 Best Made Toolbox: This classic red toolbox is both practical (both top and front-loading) and stylish (yes, Nick is even allowed to keep it on the bookshelves in our living room).
 Hipsters and handymans will both delight!

 Tiffany & Co.
 Valet Key Ring: For Nick’s first Father’s Day, I wanted to get him something classic, and a reminder of us that he would carry everywhere.
 I love this classic silver key ring: stylish, yet practical with its multiple rings.
 The bonus: enough space on the back for a personalized, engraved message.
 I made sure to leave room in case we had more kids and I plan to take it in to add Ava’s name for this father’s day.